 17. Who will I get for a DJ?

 I own Absolute Entertainment and perform at every event.
 During the entire process, including your wedding day, I will be there for you.

 18. What area do you provide your service and how far will you travel?

 Absolute Entertainment covers the greater Springfield, MA area.
-However, I am willing to travel outside of this area to perform at your event.
+However, I do travel outside of this area to perform at events.
 Travel charges and/or lodging may be required for venues more than an hour away.

 19. Will you work with my other vendors?